abinit/abinit/doc/tutorial/rf1.md

 We are now in the position to compute the full dynamical matrix at the $\Gamma$ point (q=0).
 You can copy the file ~abinit/tests/tutorespfn/Input/trf1_4.in in Work_rf1.
 This is your input file.
-You should edit it.

 As for test rf1_3, the changes with respect to the file ~abinit/tests/tutorespfn/Input/trf1_1.in are all gathered in the first part of this file.
 Moreover, the changes with